CANADA STOCKS-TSX rises on energy gains, RBC outshines peers

 TORONTO, Nov 3 Canada's main stock index rose on

-Tuesday with lift from a move higher in Royal Bank of Canada
+prices recovered and a move higher in shares of Royal Bank of

 The country's largest bank avoided a widely expected